Chapter 26: My Guardian Angels

 The ride home was calm.
 The fresh snow glazed the entire scenic ride up.
 Yes, I said scenic.
 While most times the rampant trees were enough to put you asleep, when they were covered in snow, it was a winter wonderland of serenity.
 This was the perfect snowfall.

 Of course, as we traveled further up North in the great State of Maine, the air fell cooler, and the snow accumulation grew.
 Once we hit Eagle Lake, I off-loaded my hospital gear.
-I felt like I moved a house-load of stuff every time I moved from room to room, or RMD House, even though the quantity of possessions was minimal (for the time being).
+I felt like I moved a house-load of stuff every time I moved from room to room, or RMD House, even though my possessions were minimal (for the time being).

 The first people we visited were my Memére and Pepére Ouellette.
 I came in, surprising them (I loved doing that), and I gave them both great big hugs.
 Naturally, I was beholden to surgical masks while anywhere outside of wherever I called “home” at the time.